lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/bbcleaning_README.txt

 5b. sources a check of the date of daily climate files used on 5c. (of interest if we update daily climate files after the date listed.) this step may not be necessary in the long term.
 5c. sources clean_ambientforcingfromdailyclimate.R, which extracts ambient temperature data for experiments where we know procecence and time to budburst.

-6. sources clean_bbperctodays.R, which transforms %bb to days, using a specified target budburst level (i.e. 80%) with surrounding acceptable range with an allowable buffer (i.e., 40%).
+6. sources clean_bbperctodays.R, which transforms %bb to usable for days-only analyses, using a specified target budburst level (i.e. 90%) with surrounding acceptable range with an allowable buffer (i.e., 49.5%); it should delete all rows not within the target range and leave only row per treatment (the one closest to the target).
+NOTE: If you're doing analyses with % budburst as your response you would want to delete/alter this.

 7. sources clean_moreduplicates.R which removes some data that appears duplicated (very little!).
-As of 16 July 2017, deletes 4 rows -- one is an obvious duplicate and are flagged under the more complex code.
+As of 12 April 2018, deletes 2 rows (used to delete 4, and of those one was an obvious duplicate and are flagged under the more complex code).

 8. sources clean_photoperiod.R which tries to eek out every last bit of photoperiod data we could get.
 This sort of code would be good for analyses beyond just BB.

 9. saves a new file called “ospree_clean_withchill_BB.csv” for BB analyses